CONTACT US

 • preparation and attendance at Final Hearing, including instructions to Counsel.

-The stages set out above are an indication and if some of stages above are not required, the fee will be reduced.
+The stages set out above are an indication and if some of the stages above are not required, the fee will be reduced.
 You may wish to handle the claim yourself and only have our advice in relation to some of the stages.
 This can also be arranged on your individual needs.

 How long will my matter take?

 The time that it takes from taking your initial instructions to the final resolution of your matter depends largely on the stage at which your case is resolved, and its complexity (see above).
 If a settlement is reached during pre-claim conciliation, your case is likely to take 6 to 8 weeks.
 If your claim proceeds to a Final Hearing, your case will be heard on the date fixed by the Tribunal, often having regard to all parties’ availability.
 We would expect simple cases to be heard within 6 months.
 This is largely dependent also upon the resources of the Tribunal centre responsible for your case.
 More complex/longer cases could take over a year to be heard.
 Anything longer than 18 months for a full hearing is still regarded as unusual, though not unheard of.
-This is just an estimate and we will of course be able to give you a more accurate timescale once we have more information and as the matter progresses.
+This is just an estimate, and we will of course be able to give you a more accurate timescale once we have more information and as the matter progresses.

 Disbursements are costs related to your matter that are payable to third parties, such as travel, subsistence and accommodation expenses or counsel’s fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.
+Our price information is exclusive of disbursements.

 Counsel's fees can vary significantly (depending on the experience and seniority of the advocate) for attending a Tribunal Hearing (including preparation).
-Counsel’s hourly rates can range from £150 to £450 + VAT.
+Counsel’s hourly rates can range from £150 to £600 + VAT.
 They tend to charge fixed fees for attending and preparing for hearings or advice meetings (conferences) or for providing written opinions or draft statements of case.
 When we instruct counsel, we will always agree their fees with you in advance and would ask for you to make a payment on account of their fees before the instructions are confirmed.

 Expertise